Asymptotic charges of a quadrupolar naked singularity: The Zipoy-Voorhees spacetime and its Petrov-type

 The normalisation and signature are chosen so that $\bmg (\mathring{\bm l}, \mathring{\bm n})= -\bmg (\mathring{\bm m}, \bar{\mathring{\bm m}})= 1$ while all the other contractions vanish.
 Since later we will consider a Lorentz transformation of this basic tetrad, we have added a decoration $\mathring{\cdot}$ to denote this simple choice of tetrad and all the quantities derived from it.
 A direct calculation gives the spin-coefficients and the Weyl scalars of the NP formalism.
 To ensure the flow of the discussion these quantities are given in Appendix \ref{Apendix:Connection-Weyl-NP}.
 From the expressions in equation \eqref{Original-tetrad-Weyl-components} one could naively try to read off some physically relevant quantities by noticing that

-Observe that the Coloumbian component $\mathring{\Psi}_2$ correctly encodes the ADM mass.
+Observe that the Coloumb's component $\mathring{\Psi}_2$ correctly encodes the ADM mass which, according to the detailed discussion in the Appendix of \cite{BosGasGutQueTor16}, is given by $M_{ADM} = m (1+q)$.
 However, in general, the simple tetrad $(\mathring{\bm l}, \mathring{\bm n} , \mathring{\bm m}, \bar{\mathring{\bm m}})$ and the coordinates $(t,r,\theta, \phi)$ do not correspond to those used in the \emph{theory of asymptotics of Newman and Penrose} ---or that of Bondi and Sachs--- to define physically meaningful quantities \cite{NewPen62,BMS62}.
 Fortunately, to determine whether the spacetime is algebraically special, one can use the following curvature invariants ---hence, independent of the choice of coordinates and tetrad:

 A spacetime is said to be algebraically special if $P:=I^3 -6 J^2 =0$ ---see \cite{PenRin86}.
 For the case of the $q$-metric, a direct calculation gives

 where